Please visit the Opportunity Finder for all Expedition and Residential section opportunities.

 Crawfordsburn Scout Centre

-Northern Ireland Scout Council hold residentials at their Scout Centre in Crawfordsburn over the summer months.
+Northern Ireland Scout Council hold residentials at their Activity Centre in Crawfordsburn across July and August.

 Sail Training Ireland